Heydon/cel-animation/README.md

 # Frame Based Animation
-A Sass @mixin for creating traditional frame-by-frame animations, especially with SVG.
+A Sass @mixin for creating traditional frame-by-frame animations using "cel" elements, especially with SVG.
 Think gifs, but scalable and with more control over combining animations together.

 ## Install